IcebergSam/Ray-Tracing/README.md

 # Ray-Tracing
-A simple Python ray tracer
+A ray tracer written in Python